Gnaag98/robot-competition-software/README.md

 Uploading to an ESP32 microcontroller using the Arduino IDE requires some extra steps.
 We need the ESP32 board manager from Espressif because the board manager for the Arduino Nano ESP32 from Arduino does not include the necessary ESP-NOW serial library.
+But we need both to get the necessary drivers, at least for Windows.

+**NOTE:** Major issues on Linux, at least Linux Mint.
+If you are experiencing problems like serial only working directly after uploading but not after unplugging and plugging back in the USB, contact the Robot Group and we will help find an alternative solution on the controller side.

 1. Add the ESP32 board manager
     1. Navigate to **File->Preferences**.
 	2. Next to *Additional boards manager URLs:* paste in the following URL:
 	*https://espressif.github.io/arduino-esp32/package_esp32_index.json* and
 	click **OK**.
-	3. Navigate to **Tools->Board:->Boards Manager...**.
+	3. Navigate to **Tools->Board:->Boards Manager...** and search for *esp32*.
+	4. First install the board manager from *Arduino*.
+This is needed on Windows to get the neded drivers.
-	4. Search for *esp32* and install the library *esp32* by *Espressif Systems*. **NOTE:** At the time of writing (2025-03-19) you might need to install the older version 3.1.1.
+	5. Then install the board manager *esp32* by *Espressif Systems*. **NOTE:** At the time of writing (2025-03-19) you need to install the older version 3.1.1.
 Just make sure to not update the boards when prompted each time you open the Arduino IDE.
 2. Select the *Arduino Nano ESP32* board
     1. Navigate to the annoyingly long drop down at **Tools->Boards:->esp32**.
 	2. Scroll forever almost down to the bottom by hovering the mouse over the